Sports rage management

 Run a fun competition asking club members to come up with catchy fair play slogans.
 Award a prize for the best effort.

 Arrange a fair play day each season to reinforce positive messages.
-You could hand out information brochures, stickers, invite sport celebrities to talk, hang banners at your venue and play ground announcements.
+You could hand out information brochures, stickers, invite sport celebrities to talk, hang banners at your venue, and make playground announcements.

-It is important for all club committee members to have a basic understanding of the law in relation to sport rage.
+It is important for all club committee members to have a basic understanding of the law in relation to sports rage.
 Sports clubs and associations have a responsibility to address behaviour that offends community standards, as well as those standards set by the association itself.
-Here, we briefly outline the various aspects of New Zealand law as it applies to incidents of sport rage.
+Here, the various aspects of New Zealand law are briefly outlined as it applies to incidents of sports rage.

 Acts of Parliament